Wa4h1h/keydb/README.md

 !!!
 No intended to be used for large data storage !!!

 ### How it works
 A tcp server listening and accepting connection on port 8000 per default.
-The client can send a variety of command the follows this pattern
+The client can send a variety of command that follows this pattern
 ```
   COMMAND KEY VALUE TTL VALUE
 ```